Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Introduction

 Some of the arguments in the above sections rely on homological computations that are sometimes lengthy and could interrupt the flow of the arguments.
 We have therefore decided to postpone them to the Appendix as they could also be of independent interest.

 \textbf{Remark.} Most of our results depend on two integral parameters: the genus $g$ of the underlying surface and the ``depth'' $d$ of the group $\mathcal{M}_{g,1}[d]$.
-We usually assume $g \geq 3$ to avoid singular behavior of low-genus mapping class groups.
+We usually assume $g \geq 4$ to avoid singular behavior of low-genus mapping class groups.
 This is usually harmless since we will strongly rely on properties that are largely insensitive to a variation of $g$ (a.k.a. stability).

 A more serious restriction concerns $d$.
-When it is just an integer, our results usually require that $d \neq 0 \text{ mod } 4$.
-This restriction comes from the very distinct cohomological properties shown by symplectic groups with coefficients in $\mathbb{Z}/d\mathbb{Z}$ depending on whether $d = 0 \text{ mod } 4$ or not \cite{benson}, \cite{funarp}, \cite{Putman}.
+When it is just an integer, our results usually require that $d \neq 0 \; (\text{mod } 4)$.
+This restriction comes from the very distinct cohomological properties shown by symplectic groups with coefficients in $\mathbb{Z}/d\mathbb{Z}$ depending on whether $d = 0 \; (\text{mod } 4)$ or not (cf. \cite{benson}, \cite{funarp}, \cite{Putman}).
 When $d$ is moreover prime, we have to further restrict ourselves to $d \neq 2 \text{ and } 3$ since for these primes the map from $\mathcal{M}_{g,1}[d]$ to its abelianization has a very different cohomological behavior from other primes; these cases will be explored in a future work.

 \textbf{Aknowlegdments} We would like to thank Luis Paris and Louis Funar for very enlightening comments on the first stages of this work.
 We also would like to thank Gwénaël Massuyeau and Quentin Faes for their comments and suggestions.
+Richard Hain also provided us with very helpful observations on this work.
+Finally we thank an anonymous referee for his thourough suggestions and for pointing out an error in a previous proof of our main result.